usnistgov/pdso/README.md

 standard glossaries of terms and definitions.
 The work specifically includes the concepts used in Centrifugal Pump, Pressure Transmitter, and Valve data sheets.

+A paper describing the ontology can be found [here](http://nvlpubs.nist.gov/nistpubs/ir/2014/NIST.IR.8035.pdf).

 ## Disclaimer
 The use of any software or hardware by the project does not imply a recommendation or endorsement by NIST.